 Paris 2024 Olympics: When will the next Summer Games take place?

-The long-awaited Tokyo 2020 Olympics had us all enthralled in 2021 but thoughts are already turning to the next Summer Games.
-Following on from London 2012, Rio de Janeiro 2016 and Tokyo 2020, now comes Paris 2024.

-It will be the third time in total that Paris has hosted the Summer Olympics but the first time in 100 years by the time it is in progress – with the last occasion being in 1924.
+Paris will host the next year's Olympics.
+It will be the third time that the French capital has hosted the Summer Games, but the most recent edition in the city was exactly 100 years ago, in 1924.

-The International Olympic Committee has recommended Russian and Belarusian athletes should be able to take part in qualifying for the Games.

 The IOC's position is at odds with World Athletics, whose president Lord Coe said Russian and Belarusian athletes would remain banned from its World Series events "for the foreseeable future".